libvips/libvips/README.md

 If present, `vips_icc_import()`, `vips_icc_export()` and `vips_icc_transform()`
 are available for transforming images with ICC profiles.

+### libspng

+If present, libvips will load PNG files using libspng.
+At the moment, libpng is still necessary for save.

 ### libpng

-If present, libvips can load and save png files.
+If libspng is not present and libpng is, libvips will load PNG files with libpng.
+It will always save PNG files with libpng.

 ### libimagequant